verbb/formie/docs/developers/field.md

 Setting | Description
 --- | ---
 `showCountryCode` | Whether to show an additional dropdown for selecting the country code.
-`countryLabel` | The label for the Last Name sub-field.
+`countryLabel` | The label for the Country sub-field.
-`countryPlaceholder` | The placeholder for the Last Name sub-field.
+`countryPlaceholder` | The placeholder for the Country sub-field.
-`countryDefaultValue` | The default value for the Last Name sub-field.
+`countryDefaultValue` | The default value for the Country sub-field.
-`countryCollapsed` | Whether the Last Name sub-field is collapsed in the control panel.
+`countryCollapsed` | Whether the Country sub-field is collapsed in the control panel.
-`countryEnabled` | The error message for the Last Name sub-field.
+`countryEnabled` | Whether the Country sub-field is enabled in the control panel.
-`numberLabel` | The label for the Last Name sub-field.
+`numberLabel` | The label for the Number sub-field.
-`numberPlaceholder` | The placeholder for the Last Name sub-field.
+`numberPlaceholder` | The placeholder for the Number sub-field.
-`numberDefaultValue` | The default value for the Last Name sub-field.
+`numberDefaultValue` | The default value for the Number sub-field.
-`numberCollapsed` | Whether the Last Name sub-field is collapsed in the control panel.
+`numberCollapsed` | Whether the Number sub-field is collapsed in the control panel.

 ## Products